Ameer5121/AIVoice/README.md

 **If you're stuck on any step, feel free to hit me up on Discord(username in profile), and I'll help you set it up.**

-# Why do I not see the japanese text on the console
+# Why do I not see Japanese text on the console
 Console applications by default do not support unicode, so you're going to have use a font that supports unicode.

 Right click the console and go to properties, then head to Font and choose NSimSun and that should display japanese characters